 It was a really fun experience, and it gave me an idea of what it was like to do musical theatre.
 It also prepared me for auditioning for the part of Matilda.

-How did you find the tour of Matilda the Musical?
+How did you find the tour of the Royal Shakespeare Company’s Matilda The Musical?

 It went really well, and it was nice to see all the venues that we went to as most of them I’d never been to.
 It’s a great way to see different parts of the country.

 Do you remember how you felt when finding out you’d booked the role?